dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### Where and how can I fetch data in component from API

 Most people use the `created` or `mounted` hooks to fetch data.
-If you are using VueRouter you can use the `beforeRouterEnter` hook, to even control page rendering and redirects.
+If you are using VueRouter, you can use the `beforeRouterEnter` hook, to even control page rendering and redirects.

 If you are using [Nuxt](../ecosystem/nuxt.md) you can use the `asyncData` method to fetch async data and merge it with the components existing data object.